andr3wV/ChessEngine/README.md

-# Purpose
+# Overview

-This repo is inspired by capablanca when he was reportedly asked how many moves ahead do you calculate, to which he replied: “only one, but it is always the best one”

-A tokenizer and a trained neural network can be used together to create a chess engine.
+This project demonstrates how a tokenizer and a trained neural network can be combined to create a chess engine.
+Unlike traditional search-based engines, this no-search engine evaluates positions one move ahead and selects the best move based on a neural network's evaluation.

-The chess-engine is a no search-based engine.
-This means that it doesnt create a monte carlo tree searching many moves ahead to decide which move is the best move.
-The way this chess-engine works is by simply looking at all the positions one move ahead and choosing the move with the highest winning chances based on an evaluation from a trained neural network.
+# Components

-# Chess Engine
+## Chess Engine

-From a given position, all possible positions are found by making all legal moves in the position.
-The list of FEN positions is tokenized by the tokenizer.
-The tokenized fens are then forwarded through the neural network.
-For each position, the output of the neural network is from 0 to 63.
-Where 0 is loosing and 63 is winning.
-The binned percentages are in the perspective of the next person to play.
+The chess engine evaluates a given position by generating all possible legal positions one move ahead.
+Each position is evaluated by a neural network, which assigns a winning probability.
+The steps involved are:

-1) All FEN positions one move ahead are created from the given FEN position
+1. Generate all legal FEN positions one move ahead from the given position.

-2) Tokenizer takes in a list of FEN notations and encodes them to integers

-3) Neural network assigns each position to a specific category.
-There are 64 different categories where the first category describes a completely losing position and the last category is for completely winning positions.
+2. Tokenize the list of FEN positions.
+3. Use the neural network to evaluate and categorize each position.
+4. Select and return the position with the highest winning probability.

-# Tokenizer
+## Tokenizer

-FEN notation intro

-The FEN notation has a maximum length of 71 but can vary in length.
-To tackle this, each FEN position is padded to reach the same length.
-This is a basic tokenizer and will in the next repo use a more advanced tokenizer.
+The tokenizer handles FEN notations, which can vary in length up to a maximum of 71 characters.
+Each FEN position is padded to ensure uniform length.
+This basic tokenizer does not consider castling information or move numbers, but future versions will include a more advanced tokenizer.
-The BasicTokenzier disregards castling information and the move numbers.

-# Neural Net
+## Neural Network

-The neural network is tasked with categorizing the position into 64 different classes.
-Each class representing how winning a position is.
-The perspective is for the next player to play.
-So, if it is white to play and the position is completely winning the output would be 63.
-The output would be the same if it was black to play and the position is completely winning.
+The neural network categorizes each position into one of 64 classes, representing how winning the position is from the next player's perspective.
+A position evaluated as 0 is completely losing, while 63 is completely winning.
+This evaluation is consistent regardless of which player is to move next.

+# How It Works

+1. **Position Generation**: The engine generates all possible FEN positions from the current position.
+2. **Tokenization**: The tokenizer converts the list of FEN notations into integers.
+3. **Evaluation**: The neural network assigns each tokenized position a winning probability.
+4. **Selection**: The engine selects the position with the highest winning chance and outputs it as the best move.

+# Future Improvements

+- **Advanced Tokenizer**: Implement a tokenizer that includes castling information and move numbers.
+- **Enhanced Neural Network**: Train a more sophisticated neural network for better position evaluation.
+- **Search Integration**: Explore integrating search techniques to evaluate deeper positions.
+- **User Interface**: Develop a graphical user interface for easier interaction with the chess engine.